jlipps/underdark/app/content/pages/about.md

 of our number was a veteran "DM" ([Dungeon Master](https://en.wikipedia.org/wiki/Dungeon_Master)), and we were discussing Dungeons & Dragons.

+[Dungeons & Dragons](https://dnd.wizards.com/) is a structured roleplaying and storytelling game where a number of players create characters that inhabit an imaginary world, and are thrown into a quest by the DM.
+Using their own creativity in conjunction with the (quite extensive) rules governing game actions, mixed together with the roll of various dice to add an element of chance, the characters navigate the world and try to accomplish their missions.
+What results is an emergent, not always predictable outcome that often feels rewarding and engaging for everyone involved!

 I was a lifelong fantasy nerd, and had spent countless days playing fantasy role-playing video games, like World of Warcraft.
 Because of how and where I grew up, however, I had largely missed the Dungeons & Dragons wave.
 You see, back in the 80s and early 90s, when I was inclined to jump on